Nicolas Raskin: Standard Liège

 On 23 January 2019, Raskin returned to his former youth club Standard Liège.

 Rangers

+Raskin playing for Rangers in 2023.

 On 31 January 2023, Raskin joined Scottish club Rangers on a long-term contract for an undisclosed transfer fee.
-It was reported that the fee paid was £1.5 million plus additional bonuses and Raskin signed a four-and-a-half-year contract.
+It was reported that the fee paid was £1.5 million plus additional bonuses, and Raskin signed a four-and-a-half-year contract.
 He made his debut four days later, in a 2–1 victory over Ross County in the Scottish Premiership.